janicejhn345/Business-Performance-Dashboard/README.md

 ## Data Source

-The dataset used in this project was obtained from a YouTube tutorial/project.
+The dataset used in this project was sourced from a YouTube tutorial video focused on business analytics and Power BI dashboard development.
+The dataset was derived from that video for the purpose of building this end-to-end analytical dashboard project.

 **Dataset Link:**
 [(https://academy.datawithbaraa.com/l/digital_download/930511/sql-course-materials)](https://academy.datawithbaraa.com/l/digital_download/930511/sql-course-materials)